jruales/Reading-List/2018/README.md

 * Getting things done - by Julia Evans - https://jvns.ca/blog/2016/09/19/getting-things-done/
 * So you want to be a wizard - by Julia Evans - https://jvns.ca/blog/so-you-want-to-be-a-wizard/ - https://jvns.ca/zines/
 * Pixar’s 22 Rules of Storytelling - by Emma Coats - https://www.aerogrammestudio.com/2013/03/07/pixars-22-rules-of-storytelling/
+* Rules of Machine Learning: Best Practices for ML Engineering - by Martin Zinkevich - http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf
+* Heuristics for Scientific Writing (a Machine Learning Perspective) - by Zachary C. Lipton - http://approximatelycorrect.com/2018/01/29/heuristics-technical-scientific-writing-machine-learning-perspective/